 Rain not - The Word of the Lord contains the very power in it to do that which it has been sent to do, it will not return unto Him void, Isaiah 55:10-11, Hebrews 4:12.
 By His Word, as spoken through Elijah, the heavens were shut that it did not rain for three and a half years, 1 Kings 17:1, Luke 4:25.
 But by the Word of the Lord the heavens were opened again and the drought broken, 1 Kings 18:1.

-Waters to turn them to blood...all plagues - It was the Word of the Lord through Moses that turned the waters of Egypt to blood, Exodus 7:19-20, which was the first of 10 plagues that fell upon Egypt.
+Waters … to blood - The allusions thus far regarding these witnesses are reminiscing of Elijah (see the foregoing and on verse 5); this one appears to point to the Word of the Lord through Moses that turned the waters of Egypt to blood, Exodus 7:19-20, which was the first of 10 plagues that fell upon Egypt.

 As often as they will - As often as judgments are recorded or prophesied of, by the Word of the Lord, that are to take place, it is that often that they will come to pass.
 An example of this which the world is yet to experience is the infliction of the seven last plagues.

 Revelation 11:7-8 “And when they shall have finished their testimony, the beast that ascendeth out of the bottomless pit shall make war against them, and shall overcome them, and kill them.
 8 And their dead bodies [shall lie] in the street of the great city, which spiritually is called Sodom and Egypt, where also our Lord was crucified.”

 Finished their testimony - Or finishing their testimony in sackcloth.
 This cannot be the end of the scriptures testimony as the Word of God liveth and abideth forever, 1 Peter 1:23, it must be a reference to the end of their prophesying in sackcloth, around 1798.